Elizabeth Stuart, Queen of Bohemia: Suitors

 Each suitor brought to the proposed marriage the prospect of power and greatness for the young Elizabeth.

-Marriage would cost Elizabeth her father and her father's kingdom.
+Marriage could be of great benefit to her father's kingdom.
 When James had succeeded to the English throne in 1603, England had acquired a new role in European affairs.
-Unlike the childless Elizabeth I, James, by simply "having children, could play an important role in dynastic politics".
+James, unlike the childless Elizabeth I, by simply "having children, could play an important role in dynastic politics".
 The selection of Elizabeth's spouse, therefore, had little to do with her personal preference and a great deal to do with the benefits the match could bring.

 Most of her suitors were rejected quickly for a variety of reasons.
 Some simply were not of high enough birth, had no real prospects to offer, or in the case of Gustavus Adolphus, who on all other grounds seemed like a perfect match, because "his country was at war with Queen Anne's native Denmark".
 Furthermore, England could not face another religious revolution, and therefore the religious pre-requisite was paramount.

 The man chosen was Frederick (Friedrich) V, Count Palatine of the Rhine.
 Frederick was of undeniably high lineage.
 His ancestors included the kings of Aragon and Sicily, the landgraves of Hesse, the dukes of Brabant and Saxony, and the counts of Nassau and Leuven.
 He and Elizabeth also shared a common ancestor in Henry II of England.
 He was "a senior Prince of the Empire" and a staunch defender of the Protestant faith.